Wagonway: Edgeways

 Another form of rail, the edge rail, was first used by William Jessop on a line that was opened as part of the Charnwood Forest Canal between Loughborough and Nanpantan in Leicestershire in 1789.
 This line was originally designed as a plateway on the Outram system, but objections were raised to laying rails with upstanding ledges or flanges on the turnpike.
 This difficulty was overcome by paving or "causewaying" the road up to the level of the top of the flanges.
 In 1790, Jessop and his partner Outram began to manufacture edge-rails.
-Another example of the edge rail application was the Lake Lock Rail Road used primarily for coal transport.
-This was a public railway (charging a toll) and opened for traffic in 1798, making it the world's oldest public railway.
+Another example of the edge rail application was the Lake Lock Rail Road in the West Riding of Yorkshire (now West Yorkshire) used primarily for coal transport.
+The railway charged a toll and opened for traffic in 1798, making it the world's oldest public railway.
 The route started at Lake Lock, Stanley, on the Aire & Calder Navigation, running from Wakefield to Outwood, a distance of approximately 3 mi.
 Edge-rails (with a side rack) were used on the nearby Middleton-Leeds rack railway (a length of this rail is on display in Leeds City Museum).
 The wheels of an edgeway have flanges, like modern railways and tramways.
 Causewaying is also done on modern level crossings and tramways.

 These two systems of constructing iron railways continued to exist until the early 19th century.
 In most parts of England the plate-rail was preferred.
 Plate-rails were used on the Surrey Iron Railway (SIR), from Wandsworth to West Croydon.
 The SIR was sanctioned by Parliament in 1801 and finished in 1803.
 Like the Lake Lock Rail Road, the SIR was available to the public on payment of tolls; previous lines had all been private and reserved exclusively for the use of their owners.
 Since it was used by individual operators, vehicles would vary greatly in wheel spacing (gauge) and the plate rail coped better.
 In South Wales again, where in 1811 the railways were connected with canals, collieries, ironworks, and copper works, and had a total length of nearly 150 mi, the plateway was almost universal.
 But in the North of England and in Scotland the edge-rail was held in greater favor, and soon its superiority was generally established.
 Wheels tended to bind against the flange of the plate rail and mud and stones would build up.